WittyInventor/BookSearchEngine/instructions.md

 			* `bookId` (Not the `_id`, but the book's `id` value returned from Google's Book API.)

-			Need to do figure out:  TODO: * `authors` (An array of strings, as there may be more than one author.)
+			Need to do figure out:  TODO: * `authors` (An array of strings, as there may be more than one author.) fixed

 			* `description`